 Background

-In early 2023, EGLE received a Baseline Environmental Assessment (BEA) that was conducted on property east and adjacent to the former Anderson Landfill located at 50250 Eight Mile Road.
+In 2023, EGLE received a Baseline Environmental Assessment (BEA) that was conducted on property east and adjacent to the former Anderson Landfill located at 50250 Eight Mile Road.
 Groundwater analytical results for the PFAS compounds PFOA and PFOS exceeded drinking water and groundwater criteria.
 The BEA identified the landfill as a potential source of contamination.

 On June 24, 2024, EGLE sampled groundwater at six monitoring wells for PFAS from the landfill property.
 The highest groundwater results were 110 ppt PFOA (compared to 8 ppt) and 510 ppt PFOS (compared to 16 ppt).
 An on-site groundwater flow study has not occurred.
 Based on the topography, groundwater flow is to the southeast direction.

-Content posted September 2024.
+Content posted June 2026.

 See an aerial view of the entire site.